-When establishing our overall audit strategy, we determined materiality for the Company to be £7.9 million, which is 1% of total equity.
-This provided a basis for determining the nature, timing and extent of risk assessment procedures, identifying and assessing the risk of material misstatement and determining the nature, timing and extent of further audit procedures.
+We determined planning materiality for the Company to be $\pounds$ 7.99 million (2013: $\pounds$ 7.92 million) which is 1% of total equity.
+This provided a basis for determining the nature, timing and extent of our risk assessment procedures, identifying and assessing the risk of material misstatement and determining the nature, timing and extent of further audit procedures.
+We have derived our materiality calculation based on a proportion of total equity as we consider it to be the most important financial metric on which shareholders would judge the performance of the Company.

-On the basis of our risk assessment, together with our assessment of the Company's overall control environment, our judgment was that overall performance materiality (i.e. our tolerance for misstatement in an individual account or balance) for the Company should be 75% of materiality, namely £5.94 million.
-Our objective in adopting this approach was to ensure that total uncorrected and undetected audit differences in the financial statements did not exceed our materiality level.
+On the basis of our risk assessments, together with our assessment of the Company's overall control environment, our judgment was that overall performance materiality (i.e. our tolerance for misstatement in an individual account or balance) for the Company should be 75% of planning materiality, namely £5.99 million (2013: £5.94 million).
+Our objective in adopting this approach was to ensure that total detected and undetected audit differences in all accounts did not exceed our planning materiality level.

-We report to the Audit Committee any audit differences in excess of £0.6 million, as well as differences below that threshold that, in our view, warrant reporting on qualitative grounds.
+We have reported to the Committee all audit differences in excess of $\pounds$ 0.39 million (2013: $\pounds$ 0.39 million) as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.